enheit/jessie-and-friends/prepare-changes-to-be-commited.md

 It says that to make our `git commit` command work, we need to specify what files will be included in this commit.

-Well, going forward, a commit is a group of changes (files) that are stored somewhere inside Git.
-Simply saying, everything we add into a commit will be stored in Git and Git will take care of it (will track it)
+But what is a commit?
+Commit is a group of changes that were added to Git.
+Simply saying, everything we add into a commit will be stored in Git and Git will take care of it (will start tracking changes of files that you added to a commit).

 So, let's add our `tennis-ball.txt` file into a commit.